bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 Tooltips are based on the :class:`~bokeh.models.tools.HoverTool` that is part of Bokeh's toolbar.

 There are several ways to enable tooltips in Bokeh.
-This is the quickest way:
+This is the quickest:

 1. Import the :class:`~bokeh.models.tools.HoverTool` class from
    :class:`bokeh.models.tools`.